Category Archives: Eve Online

 Or have you?

-Ever wondered what bots actually are, at the technical level?
-Ever wonder why people bot, how they bot, or why they bot?
+Ever wondered what an eve online bot is at the technical level?
+Ever wonder why people would code an eve online bot, how they bot, or why they bot?
 And most importantly, ever wonder why people code bots?
 I’m about to lay it all out for you in this series.